 These two CPUs differ in various aspects and are perfect in different ways.
-In terms of performance, the i7 9700K comes below the most expensive CPUs.
+The i7 9700K comes below the most expensive CPUs in terms of performance.

 For most users, this CPU holds its ground against the higher-end chips.
 It sometimes outperforms the expensive options unless overlocking is factored in.
 In terms of speed and efficiency, and price, it is the best to go for.

 Is the i7 9700K Better Than the i9 9900K?

 These two processors have varying speeds and performance.
 If you are looking for a high-performing processor, the i9 9900K is better because its speed is boosted.

 When it comes to costs, this option is expensive.
 For gamers, i7 9700K is a good deal since you don’t have to spend much but at the same time enjoy a good game experience.